Pharmacology for Canadian Health Care Practice - Elsevier eBook on VitalSource (Retail Access Card), 3rd Edition

 Part Ten: Miscellaneous Therapeutics: Hematological, Dermatalogical, Ophthalmic, and Otic Drugs Study Skills Tips 55.
 Anemia Drugs 56.
 Dermatological Drugs 57.
 Ophthalmic Drugs 58.
 Otic Drugs Appendix: Pharmaceutical Abbreviations Bibliography Index of Glossary Terms Drug Index General Index Special Features

-Linda Lane Lilley, PhD, RN, Associate Professor Emeritus, School of Nursing, Old Dominion University, Virginia Beach, VA, Shelly Rainforth Collins, PharmD, Clinical Pharmacy Specialist and Coordinator of Clinical Pharmacy Services, Chesapeake Regional Medical Center; President, Drug Information Consultants, Chesapeake, Virginia, USA, Julie S. Snyder, MSN, RN-BC, Lecturer, School of Nursing, Regent University, Virginia Beach, Virginia and Beth Swart, BScN, MES, Professor, School of Nursing, Ryerson University, Toronto, Ontario
+Linda Lane Lilley, RN, PhD, Associate Professor Emeritus, School of Nursing, Old Dominion University, Virginia Beach, Virginia, Shelly Rainforth Collins, PharmD, Clinical Pharmacy Specialist and Coordinator of Clinical Pharmacy Services, Chesapeake Regional Medical Center; President, Drug Information Consultants, Chesapeake, Virginia, Julie S. Snyder, MSN, RN-BC, Performance Improvement Coordinator, Chesapeake Regional Medical Center, Chesapeake, Virginia; Adjunct Faculty, School of Nursing, Old Dominion University, Norfolk, Virginia. and Beth Swart, BScN, MES, Professor, School of Nursing, Ryerson University, Toronto, Ontario